Check with past landlords

 Property Management Basics

-- Deal with HOA/COA.
+- Handle all matters with HOA/COA.

 - Ensure compliance with state laws, local ordinances, licensing requirements, association rules, Fair Housing laws, insurance requirements, and IRS requirements.

-- Manage and dispatch handymen as needed.
+- Manage and dispatch handymen when necessary.

 - Inspect the property periodically: at the time of move-in, move-out, and frequently during tenancy.